See who you shared a post with

 Change who you shared a post with

 You can't edit a post's share settings after it's been posted.
-But you can delete the post and share it again to different circles or people.
+But you can delete the post and share it again to different people.
 Learn how to edit or delete your posts.

 See who else can view a post that was shared with you